Creatbot PEEK-300: Ultra High-Temperature Professional PEEK ULTEM 3D Printer (Second Generation Latest Version)

 The CreatBot PEEK-300 provides dual viewing access via a front door and top window.
 The front door uses double-layer glass—plexiglass outside, natural glass inside—with spacer sleeves forming a thermal air barrier for heat retention.
 The right panel includes transport handles, ventilation grilles, and a heated external filament storage compartment.

-CreatBot PEEK-300 3D printer with open door, active dual-chamber lighting, touchscreen controls, suitable for high-performance sample creations.
+CreatBot PEEK-300 3D printer with open chamber, touchscreen interface, and lit interior, designed for high-performance industrial printing.

 What is the motion system of the CreatBot PEEK 300?